-The Timor ATP is common with a plated case and stainless steel case back.
+The Timor ATP is common with a plated case and stainless steel case back, or all stainless steel.
 About half use a slotted case back, and half a scalloped back.
 It uses a caliber 99 (99B Timor, based on Peseux 190) without antimagnetic protection.
-Timor, along with Moeris and Record, also had a rare black dial.
+Timor, along with Grana, Moeris and Record, also had a rare black dial.

 This is the only ATP with waterproof on the dial, positioned above the seconds sub-register.
 The dial has bold numerals, and a large railroad track chapter ring.
 The hands are pointed syringe style.
 The dial is also seen with rectangular lume at 3, 6, 9 and 12 (with a closed 9) and two dots at 3 and 9.

 The dial can also be sterile, with a railroad track sub seconds register broken into 10 second intervals.

 The two styles of dial with a 1945 Heritage Timor strap, buckle embossed Timor.

 Below are six Timor ATP watches on our range of military straps.

 Left to right, the 6B/2617 in 16mm, 17.5mm olive green AF0210, khaki AF0210 at 17.5mm, 16mm AF0210, 16mm 6B/321, and black 17.5mm AF0210.

 Timor ATP on 6B/2617 strap.
 This has a closed 9 and rectangular lume at 3, 6, 9 and 12, with 2 small dots at 12.